Updated November 5, 2020

 - Handling colic: You must learn exactly what to do if a donkey is suffering from severe colic, including rapid evaluation and response if necessary.
 If a donkey is exhibiting signs of extreme distress, you may have a limited time to administer lifesaving treatment.
 A veterinarian may not to be able to come to you in time, so caregivers must receive training on what to do long before any emergencies.

-- Pilling and gastric intubation for donkeys: You must be shown how to safely administer a pill to a donkey without causing them undue stress or accidentally choking them.
+- Pilling and gastric the introduction of a tube into a hollow organ (such as the esophagus or trachea) for donkeys: You must be shown how to safely administer a pill to a donkey without causing them undue stress or accidentally choking them.
 Gastric intubation (such as to intervene in cases of colic or grain poisoning) absolutely must be taught by an expert.
 The threshold for lethal mistakes is very high due to their biology.

 Necessary Practices For Responsible Donkey Guardianship